The Goodnight Worry Program for Bedtime Fears

 For other children, bedtime anxiety is just one part of broader challenges with anxiety or difficulty self-regulating emotional reactions.
 The child might have separation anxiety, a tendency to worry a lot, fears about illness, a lot of temper outbursts, or difficulty managing transitions.
 Or the child might have ADHD or a learning disability.
 But that does NOT mean that the sleep problem cannot get better until all those other problems improve.
 Fixing the sleep problem can give everyone the energy and confidence to work on the other problems.

 Your job is to provide the right kind and the right amount of reassurance.
 By developing his capacity to soothe himself, your child masters his fears.
 This mastery and independence will generalize to other aspects of your child’s life, adding to his sense of confidence and strength in whatever he undertakes.
 Kids who can comfort themselves are more self-reliant, more capable, and more self-confident.

 So why do parents allow their kids to sleep with them?

 - I want my child to sleep alone but I don’t know what more I can do.
+She has always been a poor sleeper.
 My child puts up such a fuss!
-I’ve tried being reassuring and reasonable and firm but my child is so upset and so persistent.
+I’ve tried being reassuring and reasonable and firm but she gets so upset and so persistent.
 I get impatient and that gets us nowhere.
 I just end up giving in.
 We’ve created a monster!